theodoremoreland/Notes/AWS/Solutions_Architect/Services/EBS.md

 **on ebs backed instance, default behavior is to delete the ebs volume upon ec2 termination, but not additional volumes by default**

+**EBS Snapshots are backed up to S3 incrementally**

+To delete an EBS Snapshot attached to a registered AMI, first remove the AMI, then the snapshot can be deleted

 # Five Types of Storage

 ### General Purpose SSD (gp2)